JessicaNathany/JessicaNathany/README.md

 💼 Who is Jéssica Nathany as Software Developer?

-I am Software Enginer Backend at Globo and I have eight years with C# Language and stack .NET Core, I am a postgraduate in MBA in Software Architecture and Development.
+I am Software Developer Backend at Wiley and I have eight years with C# Language and stack .NET Core, I am a postgraduate in MBA in Software Architecture and Development.
 I founder the technology podcast [Café Debug](https://cafedebug.com.br), where I create technology content for sharing knowledge de the IT area.
 I was working with projects such as e-commerce, digital bank, and now entertainment.